pwdel/matlab-python/README.md

 What this allows us to do is quickly and easily generate dummy data for the purposes of doing statistical analysis or various data science exercises.

-## Reading Data from Local Database
+## Reading Data from Local Databases

 ### Reading Data From a CSV File